updated

 Accommodation

-It really depends on who is staying with us at the time, with a first come first choice policy.
+It really depends on who is staying with us at the time.
+In many cases, we have a first come, first choice policy, though often take stage of life into account.
 Most people stay in either of several extra rooms.
-Be prepared to share a room, but often that is not necessary as we have a lot of space.
+Be prepared to share a room, but rarely is that necessary as we have a lot of space.

 • What else ...